DominicSherman/mobile-release-actions/README.md

 ## Contributing

-This repo uses [int128/release-typescript-action](https://github.com/int128/release-typescript-action) to automatically publish a new version.
+This repo uses [int128/release-typescript-action](https://github.com/int128/release-typescript-action) to automatically publish a new version on merge to main.